 That was obviously not his doing.
 Four other owners passed over him for various reasons.

+Reas was competing to keep his crown as he also won the Fast CAT competition in 2021 as well as the American Kennel Club’s Fast CAT Invitational in Florida later that year.
 To put it in perspective, winning back-to-back events of their magnitude is akin to coming out on top in two consecutive Super Bowls, World Series, Stanley Cups, etc. You get the idea!

 “It was certainly a week to remember,” a radiant Gluth says.
 “We love that he has been able to do all these things, and do them well.
 Even better, he has never been injured or hurt playing all the sports he loves.”

-At three years old, Reas is in his prime.
+At four years old, Reas is in his prime.
 “What he’s accomplished this year is an incredible feeling.
 We are proud, thrilled, and excited for what the next year will bring.
 Everyone has the best dog, but he’s a special dog.
 The one that changes the game for you and makes you want to do more, train better, and travel a little further.”

 How Does a Dog Become So Fast?